ChapmanAmanda/PersonalProject/README.md

 Get advice/help from classmates with experience in Android app development
 update username/password so it's more functional
-run tests/add code, views, buttons, design, try qr scanner function again
+run tests/add code, views, buttons, design, try qr scanner function again get app to a functional stage and upload code from android studio